Last updated: 2026-04-20

 Should You Buy the 2018 GMC Terrain?

-The 2018 GMC Terrain scores 66/100 ("Good"), placing it in acceptable but not class-leading territory.
+At 66/100, the 2018 GMC Terrain lands in "Good" territory — acceptable, but not class-leading.
 As a first-year redesign, early-adopter issues are common.

-A pre-purchase inspection is recommended for used examples, with particular attention to service brakes (48).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to service brakes (48).
+An extended warranty is worth pricing out.

 Compared to the 2019 GMC Terrain, which scored 2 points higher.